-Another great way to keep kids learning over the summer and throughout the year is with an educational subscription box.
+I’ve been intrigued with educational subscription boxes for a while.
 The concept is genius.
 A box comes right to your door filled with books and tools to teach kids about science, geography, nature, different languages and cultures.

 This post contains affiliate links or referral codes which may allow the reviewing blogger to receive compensation when you make a purchase.
-All opinions are their own.
-For more details you can visit each blogger’s website to read their full disclosure.
+For more details, you can visit each blogger’s website to read their full disclosure.

 Focus: General education/development